N3L-s0n/own-certificate-authority/README.md

 ansible-playbook -i localhost, --connection local playbooks/ownca.yml -u <user> --extra-vars "secret_ca_passphrase=<password>"
 ```

-The private key and certificate are created in **/etc/pki/CA/**
+The private key and certificate are created in **/etc/pki/CA/private/** and **/etc/pki/CA/certs/** respectively.

 ### Signing certificate signing requests (CSR)

-We also include a playbook to sign request, first you need the request file stored in the CA machine, `scp` can be use to upload the file to the *Request/* directory which was created in the previous playbook.
+We also included a playbook to sign request, first you need the request file stored in the CA machine, `scp` can be use to upload the file to the *Request/* directory which was created in the previous playbook.
 Run the following command if the CSR file is not in the remote machine yet.

 <br>